unik-name/docs.unikname.network/docs/uns-usethenetwork/cli.md

 ### `get-properties`

 #### Introduction
 Get properties of UNIK token.
+The command will fail if the minimum number of confirmations has not been reached yet.

 #### Parameters

-- `--unikid` (required): The UNIK token on which to set the properties.
+- `--unikid` (required): The UNIK token on which to get the properties.
 - `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIK required to return the value.
 Default value is 3

 Some [global parameters](#global-parameters) may apply to this command.